Business Plan Assessment & Analysis

 We reviewed the company’s business and contingency plans and worked closely with a group of cross holder lenders to negotiate terms with the company on behalf of the RCF and SFL.

-The deal saw a £200m shareholder injection, £170m new money and a re profiling of debt from multiple creditor groups.
+The deal saw a £200m shareholder injection, £170m new money and a re-profiling of debt from multiple creditor groups.
 100% of RCF Lenders and SFL supported the deal implemented by means of the first Restructuring Plan under the new Part 26A of the UK Companies Act and a US Chapter 15.

-We were appointed as financial restructuring adviser to the senior syndicated lenders to a global commodity trading business, with a turnover of $7bn and debt in excess of $2.5bn.
+We were appointed as financial restructuring adviser to the senior syndicated lenders to a global commodity trading business with a turnover of $7bn and debt in excess of $2.5bn.

 Our scope included business plan assessment, options analysis and valuation.
-Our role involved a red flag review of the business and divestiture plans, and we advised lenders on strategic options.
+Our role involved a red flag review of the business and divestiture plans and we advised lenders on strategic options.

-We negotiated with legal and financial advisors with respect to the terms of the restructuring, which was ultimately agreed and implemented by a two class UK Scheme of Arrangement.
+We negotiated with legal and financial advisors with respect to the terms of the restructuring, which was ultimately agreed to and implemented by a two class UK Scheme of Arrangement.